cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 M-Coffee
 ========
-M-Coffee is a Meta version of T-Coffee that makes it possible to combine the output of at least eight packages (Muscle, probcons, poa, dialignT, mafft, clustalw, PCMA and T-Coffee).
+M-Coffee is a meta version of T-Coffee that makes it possible to combine the output of a combination of eight packages (Muscle, probcons, poa, dialignT, mafft, clustalw, PCMA and T-Coffee).

 If all these packages are already installed on your machine.
 You must: